 National Mentoring Initiative

-We seek to intervene and serve children who are growing up without the guidance and support of a caring, responsible adult.
-Research shows that mentoring decreases the likelihood that young people will engage in harmful behaviors, while improving the chances that they will attend school regularly, improve academically, increase self-esteem and engage in healthier lifestyles.
+The Links, Incorporated seeks to intervene and serve children who are growing up without the guidance and support of a caring, responsible adult.
+Research shows that mentoring decreases the likelihood that young people will engage in harmful behaviors, while improving the chances that they will attend school regularly, improve academically, increase self-esteem, and engage in healthier lifestyles.

 Mentoring is strategically integrated into all Services to Youth programs and initiatives.
-Chapter members mentor, recruit, register, and support mentors in their communities.
-The National Mentoring Initiative also supports the Young Achievers, Project L.E.A.D.
-High Expectations and Links to Success: Children Achieving Excellence programs.
+Links members mentor, recruit, register, and support mentors in their communities.
+The National Mentoring Initiative also supports the Young Achievers and Links to Success: Children Achieving Excellence programs.

 9th – 12th Grade ~ “Developing the Whole Child”